vishvAsa/notes/power/sustainability/articles/rjrasva/rjrasva_notes.md

 Massive increase in iron production in England after the switch from charcoal to coal, and the discovery and creation of steam engines
 Making England the top producer in the world

+## Coal exhaustion predictions
+> The manufacturing industry of this island, colossal as is...
+Should our coal mines ever be exhausted, it would melt away at once our manufactures would first feel the shock ; the excess of population supported by them would cease to be called into existence
+>
+> Outlines of the Geology of England and Wales
+By William Daniel Conybeare, William Phillips · 1822

 ## Mineral extraction
 The extraction needed keeps going up as all the high ore grades were exhausted long back.
 Lower ore grades = more diesel needed. [cu-chile](https://mining-journal.com/base-metals/resourcestocks/4069657/chile-worlds-most-prolific-copper-producing-country)